 “I was relieved, but then a sudden anxiety came over me, because I’m like, ‘Where are they going to put us,’” Mack recalled.

-News19 reached out to City of Columbia Code Enforcement, who told us through a CPD spokesperson the apartment manager was making housing arrangements for the displaced tenants.
+News19 contacted the City of Columbia Code Enforcement, which said, through a CPD spokesperson, that the apartment manager was making housing arrangements for the displaced tenants.

-News19 also reached out to both the Willow Run Apartments and their property management company, Beacon Property Services out of Spartanburg, asking why it took several months and a visit from code enforcement to finally get Mack and her family out of their mold-ridden apartment.
+News19 also contacted Willow Run Apartments and their property management company, Beacon Property Services, out of Spartanburg, asking why it took several months and a visit from code enforcement to get Mack and her family out of their mold-ridden apartment.

 Neither has responded to our request for comment.